Request repairs to public housing

 Work will be carried out within 24 hours of your call.
 Urgent repairs can include:

-- damage caused by a disaster - eg storm damage, major flooding
+- damage caused by a disaster such as storm damage, major flooding

 - major roof leaks